How can I find where a particular film is showing?

 Where can I buy my favourite movie on video or DVD?

-International visitors could try Amazon or CD Now.
+International visitors could try Amazon.

 If you can't find it on these sites, we don't know where else to try.